Exctues/Wumpus/readme.txt

-Open WUMPUS_REPORT to look at brief introduction.
+Open Wumpus_Report to look at brief introduction.
 There some pictures too.

 0) Use 'cd' to navigate to the working directory (where files live)
 1) run wumpus.pl using "swipl wumpus.pl" command.